koszullab/E_coli_analysis/README.md

 ## Raw data extraction and alignment
 #### Data extraction
-Data can be dowloaded on Short Read Archive server at the following address **http://www.ncbi.nlm.nih.gov/sra**.

-A SRA executable called fastq-dump from SRA can be used to extract and split both mates of a library (to use it, you can go with your terminal to the directory containg the executables files by using the bash command cd).Then the program can be used like this:  /fastq-dump library_identification --split-3 -O /path_to_a_directory
+FASTQ files of the reads were deposited in the NCBI database under the GEO accession number GSE107301.
+A SRA executable called fastq-dump from SRA can be used to extract and split both reads of pair-end sequences (to use it, you can go with your terminal to the directory contain the executable files by using the bash command cd).
+Then the program can be used like this: /fastq-dump library_identification --split-3 -O /path_to_a_directory

 ```bash
 ./fastq-dump SRR639031 --split-3 -O /run/media/axel/EColi_data/
 ```

 #### Alignment

-For the alignement step, we will use the sofware Bowtie2 and an iterative procedure like the one of [hiclib] (https://bitbucket.org/mirnylab/hiclib).
+We use the MG1655 reference genome (GenBank: U00096.2, total length 4639675), the program Bowtie2 and an iterative procedure (see for instance the one described in [hiclib] (https://bitbucket.org/mirnylab/hiclib).
 We process the pairs of reads so that every read has a mapping quality superior to 30.
-Here, some lines that can be used to do this task:
+For instance:
 ```bash
 #  Keeping only the columns of the sam file that contain necessary information:
 awk '{print $1,$3,$4,$2,$5;}' p1.sam > p1.sam.0